intrahealth/hapi-k8s/README.md

 # Simple HAPI on Kubernetes w/Postgres

-> Before using in production, remove load balancer in fhir-service to ensure that the HAPI QUI and FHIR endpoint are not exposed to the public.
+> Before using in production, remove load balancer in fhir-service to ensure that the HAPI GUI and FHIR endpoint are not exposed to the public.

 ```
 kubectl apply -f ./main